AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

 To access the AI Assistant in ALM, follow these steps:

-1. Log in to your Adobe Learning Manager admin account.
+1. Log in to your Adobe Learning Manager administrator account.
 2. Select the Chat icon in the lower-right corner.

    ![](assets/alm-ai-assistant.png)